 In 2020 alone, Canada had more than 500,000 international students studying at its universities.
 While most foreign students prefer to study in either Ontario or British Columbia, a large minority of students have chosen to settle in French-speaking Quebec.

 If you’re thinking of going to university as an international student in Quebec, there are a few immigration rules you need to know.
-Students have to acquire a mandatory immigration document known as the Certificate of Acceptance of Quebec (CAQ) — or the Certificat d’acceptation du Québec in French — before they can travel to the province to study.
+Students have to apply for CAQ which is a mandatory immigration document that is also known as the Certificat d’acceptation du Québec in French — before they can travel to the province to study.

 The CAQ application can be a bit confusing at first, but we’ve got you covered.
 In this article, we explain how you can apply for the CAQ, how long processing times usually take, and what financial documents you’ll need to prepare in addition to the CAQ.

-The CAQ is an immigration document that authorizes foreign students and workers to temporarily stay in the Province of Quebec for the duration of their studies and/or contracts.
+The full form of CAQ is Certificate of Acceptance of Quebec.
+The CAQ immigration document authorizes foreign students and workers to temporarily stay in the Province of Quebec for the duration of their studies and/or contracts.
 Most non-Canadian students have to apply for this document to be allowed entry into Quebec.

 If you’re a foreign national who wishes to study at a post-secondary institution in Quebec for 6 months or longer, you’ll need to apply for a CAQ.
-You’re usually eligible to submit a study permit application only after you’ve obtained a CAQ.
+Students who have obtained a CAQ can apply for a study permit application.

 International students have to complete this extra step for the CAQ because Quebec has slightly different immigration policies and procedures from other Canadian provinces.